×

 When we asked about emergency services, members in Mexico wrote:

 "Emergency services in Mexico are generally reliable and efficient.
 In the event of an emergency, you can call 066 for an ambulance.
 This is a free service and the operator will be able to direct you to the nearest hospital or medical facility.
 The ambulance will be equipped with medical personnel and the necessary equipment to provide medical assistance.
-In some cases, the ambulance may also be able to provide transportation to the hospital," commented one expat living in Mexico.
+In some cases, the ambulance may also be able to provide transportation to the hospital," remarked one expat in Mexico.

 View More Answers